ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 we should choose another name for the new environment in this lesson.

 ESMValTool now uses `mamba` instead of `conda` for the recommended installation.
-For a minimal mamba installation, see section **Install Mamba** in lesson [Installation]({{ page.root }}{% link _episodes/02-installation.md %}).
+For a minimal mamba installation, see section **Install Mamba/Miniforge** in lesson [Installation]({{ page.root }}{% link _episodes/02-installation.md %}).

 It is good practice to update the version of mamba and conda on your machine before